hironobu-osaki/CMAPanalysisMATLAB/README.md

 CMAP analysis using MATLAB.
 This program reads .txt file exported from ADinstruments (not .adicht file).

-If you have a MATLAB with signal processing toolbox, download 'CMAP.m', 'CMAP.fig', 'CMAPtxtRead.m' and locate them into your MATLAB path folder.
+A MATLAB with signal processing toolbox user: download 'CMAP.m', 'CMAP.fig', 'CMAPtxtRead.m' and locate them into your MATLAB path folder.

-If not a MATLAB user, download 'CMAPinstaller_web.exe' and install it.
+Not a MATLAB user: download 'CMAPinstaller_web.exe' and install it.